dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 ### Example 2: Accessing MMIO

 The local APIC is a device accessed via MMIO.
-It's registers are *usually* located at the physical address `0xFEE00000`, and that's what we're going to use for this example. **In the real world this address should be obtained from the model specific register (MSR) instead of hardcoding it (in x86 architectures).**
+Its registers are *usually* located at the physical address `0xFEE00000`, and that's what we're going to use for this example. **In the real world this address should be obtained from the model specific register (MSR) instead of hardcoding it (in x86 architectures).**

 If not familiar with what the local APIC is, it's a device for handling interrupts on x86, see the relevant chapter for more detail.
 All needed to know for this example  is that it has a 4K register space at the specified physical address.